AliEl-Zayat/vertex-era-rules/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Solutions to common issues when using `@zayat/eslint-custom-rules`.
+Solutions to common issues when using `zayat-eslint-rules`.

 ## Table of Contents